PLEASE BE AWARE…In addition to criminal penalties there are two other big problems for anyone convicted of drug crimes:

 My goal as your attorney is to make you eligible to completely expunge your arrest and case from your record.
 In most counties, I can do this without you doing any type of supervised probation.

-I Know How To Get Your Case Dismissed
+I Know How To Get Your Drug Charges Dismissed

 I can tell you how your specific county, prosecutor, and judge view marijuana charges.
 Many of my clients are surprised to find out I can get their cases completely dismissed even though they seemingly have no good defense to the charge.